 “Thought stopping may seem like an obvious choice when faced with difficult, distressing thoughts.
 This is, for example, the case with OCD obsessions, or even with PTSD flashbacks, up to milder situations like thinking about your partner cheating on you or that they don’t love you.
 We’re all used to attempting to eliminate in whatever way possible what is seen as painful, distressing, and unwanted.
 Unfortunately, though, thought-stopping is a bit like pushing a volleyball underwater: The more you push it downwards the stronger it pushes back,” says Dr. Antonino.

 You don’t have to remain trapped in unwanted thoughts.
 Use the strategies mentioned here or work with a therapist to free yourself and live your life fully.
-Thought stopping techniques may not work for everyone, but fortunately there are many effective approaches to managing and treating negative thoughts.
+Thought stopping techniques may not work for everyone.
+Fortunately, many other approaches can help you manage and treat negative thoughts.